FJF616/todohooks/README.md

-Basic todo app using react hooks
+Basic todo app to get familiar with using react hooks.
+There are two branches.
+The master branch uses the useState hook,  and the useReducer branch primarily uses the useReducer hook.